 In 1964 Hamilton photographed the images from the magazine, which comprised four black and white 35mm contact prints, marked by the actress, and a full size version of the photograph she approved.
 He then repeated these images in various dimensions in a collage, painting over Monroe’s markings on the rejected shots in various shades of oil paint.
 This work, My Marilyn (paste-up), 1964 (Museum Ludwig, Cologne) was the source for the painting My Marilyn, 1965 (Stadt Aachen, Ludwig Forum für internationale Kunst) and for this screenprint.
 It repeats each of the original contact prints three times in two different dimensions.

-Hamilton began work on the screenprint in the Fine Art Department at the University of Newcastle-upon-Tyne, where he had been teaching since 1953.
+Hamilton began work on the screenprint in the fine art department at King’s College, Newcastle (then part of the University of Durham), where he had been teaching since 1953.
 As they had no screenprinting facilities, the artist borrowed screens from the textile department to create a series of eleven trial proofs.
 He experimented with a photomechanical technique to produce negatives as well as positives of the photographs, eventually blending both states in the final version of the proof.
 Because of the limitations of his technology, Hamilton was unable to produce a consistent edition of the print.
 Following a selected proof, he reworked the image at Kelpra Studio in London, where he had previously printed Adonis in Y fronts, 1963 (P04247).
 Eventually My Marilyn was screenprinted using nine stencils by the artist and Chris Prater on TH Saunders paper.
 The edition size was set at seventy-five plus an unknown number of artist’s and printer’s proofs.
 It was published by Editions Alecto, London.

 The dominant pink and grey tones of My Marilyn evoke the palette used by the Abstract Expressionist Willem de Kooning (1904–97) in his series of Woman paintings made during the 1950s.
 While heavily influenced by ‘primitive’ images of female fetishes, de Kooning’s paintings combined these with American billboard and pinup goddesses, the icons of popular culture.
 Hamilton was familiar with these paintings and had them in mind when he worked on his print (Lullin, p.70).
 Photography – the main media material – was an essential source for Pop art in the early 1960s providing abundant and ubiquitous access to images of celebrity and glamour.
 The quintessential American Pop artist, Andy Warhol (1928–87) contributed some of the best known images of Marilyn Monroe.
 In the months following her death, Warhol used a publicity photograph of the actress from the 1953 film Niagara to create more than twenty silkscreen paintings of her, such as Marilyn Diptych, 1962 (T03093).
 His silkscreen images of Monroe are still best-selling posters.
 By titling his image with the possessive pronoun ‘my’, Hamilton staked a claim to his version of the Marilyn myth.